aron-bordin/neo-hpstr-jekyll-theme/README.md

-# LEE SU JIN - TECH BLOG
+# MG - TECH BLOG
-This Blog is Study note of Sujin Lee
+This Blog is Study note of MG
-The main language of the blog is Korean
+The main language of the blog is English

 Mighty Genius!